spacetelescope/jwst/docs/jwst/stpipe/devel_io_design.rst

 Step I/O Design
 ===============

 The `Step` architecture is designed such that a `Step`'s intended sole responsibility is to perform the calculation required.
 Any input/output operations are handled by the surrounding `Step` architecture.
-This is to help facility the use of `Step`'s from both a command-line environment, and from an interactive Python environment, such as Jupyter notebooks or `ipython`.
+This is to help facilitate the use of `Step`'s from both a command-line environment, and from an interactive Python environment, such as Jupyter notebooks or `ipython`.

 For command-line usage, all inputs and outputs are designed to come from and save to files.